 Rex had replaced a missing clip for the 12pf vacuum cap and had performed a spectacular cleaning.
 When I first saw the BC-939-A at John's it was fairly well-contaminated from mouse inhabitation.
 Rex must have used a pressure washer as the inside of the tuner was now ultra-clean.
 The 12pf vacuum cap was still missing as Rex had not had time to search for one. >>>

-paint was missing along the corners and in several other spots.
-The
+and rust.
+The paint was missing along the corners and in several other

 Total disassembly was necessary.
 All parts were plastic bagged and tagged for easy reassembly when the painting was finished.
 All of the tuner components dismount easily since screws, nuts, flat and lock washers are utilized.
 Most of the larger nuts are ny-lock types used with just a flat washer.
 If a standard nut is used then a lock washer is used.
 The turns counters had to be disassembled down to just the front panels.
 Once the chassis, cover and the three turns counter panels had all parts removed they were ready for stripping. >>>